Zajno/common-utils/packages/common/README.md

 8. `[2]` to cleanup, run `yalc remove @zajno/common` or just `yalc remove --all`
 9. `[1]` push your changes after making sure it's OK, we'd say thank you for a PR!
 9. `[2]` re-add the package into your project or specify tag/commit (e.g. `yarn upgrade @zajno/common`)

-## Challenges & TODOs

-1. This library should be and will be updated frequently.
-When and how to integrate these changes?
-For small projects that would not be required, but for long-running ones the strategy would be essential.
-2. It needs (more) tests.